MATF-Software-Verification/2024_Research_MassifCheck/README.md

 ## 🛠️ Building the Project

-- Open massif-visual-analyzer.pro in Qt Creator
+- Open the project folder containing `CMakeLists.txt` in Qt Creator

 - Configure with a Desktop kit